 Upscale camping toilets from premium brands don’t require the user to dig a hole in the ground.
-The models that come under the category of chemical toilets make use of a special chemical to eliminate the odour in the container.
-A portable chemical toilet is constructed around a small vessel attached to it which needs to be emptied into a sanitary sewer or a similar suitable place.
+The models that come under the category of chemical toilets make use of a particular chemical to eliminate the odor in the container.
+A portable chemical toilet has a small vessel attached to it which should be emptied into a sanitary sewer or a similar suitable place.

 There is another category of camping toilets that apply the composite method to turn the human waste into a compost fertilizer with the help of moss or any such fibrous plants.
 Consider buying one if water shortage is a big concern for you.

-How to Litter the Excreta
+How to Dispose of the Excreta

-Unless you’re opting for a waterless compost toilet, you have to settle for the models with disposable bags.
-You can’t just throw it off on the anywhere you wish on the road.
-Be very careful not to dispose or bury the bags anywhere near any water body or a populated area.
+Unless you’re opting for a waterless compost toilet, you’ll have to settle for the models with disposable bags.
+You can’t just throw these bags anywhere you wish.
+Be very careful not to dispose or bury the bags near any bodies of water or a populated area.

 Tips for Cleaning a Portable Toilet

 Keeping your RV or camping toilet at optimal condition is the only way to reap maximum benefit from it.
-Cleaning a portable model is not as laborious as cleaning a regular toilet because of the compact size of the former.
-But before you get started with it, do remember that most portable toilets are made from chemical sensitive materials.
+Cleaning a portable model is not as complicated as cleaning a regular toilet because of the compact size of the former.
+But before you get started with it, do remember that most portable toilets come from chemical sensitive materials.

-You have to change the plastic liner of the toilet at regular intervals to inhibit the build-up of odour.
-Plastic linens are cheap and easily available at any hardware store.
+You have to change the plastic liner of the toilet at regular intervals to inhibit the build-up of odors.
+Plastic linens are cheap and readily available at any hardware store.
 You may even try fitting a smell-absorbing substance at the bottom of your toilet to prevent the stink from escaping.

 Most Common Portable Toilet Problems

-Portable toilets are a perfect go-to option for every traveller, campers, hikers or folks who live in the woods.
+Portable toilets are a perfect go-to option for every traveler, campers, hikers, or folks who live in the woods.
 But there are a certain number of drawbacks of it you can’t completely ignore.
-Odor is the ghastliest and most prominent of these problems, especially with toilets using temporary storage.
+The odor is the ghastliest and most prominent of these problems, especially with toilets using temporary storage.
 As soon as you open the lid, you have to combat against a terrible shit odor.
 But there’s a solution too.

 The Final Word